Description

 References

-- For more examples of the
+- For more information about examples that use the

-LOAD DATAstatement, see Import data in bypass mode by using the LOAD DATA statement.
+LOAD DATAstatement, see Import data by using the LOAD DATA statement.